UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw1-impcore-writeup.md

 example, (double-digit 123) is 112233.
 Implement double-digit.

 These problems stress induction and recursion, which is the topic of the first class.
-And your recitation will address these kinds of problems.
-But a couple of them may still be challenging; if you have difficulty, come to office hours or ask questions on Piazza.
+A couple of them may still be challenging; if you have difficulty, come to office hours or ask questions on Piazza.

-My solutions total 50–60 lines of Impcore.
-(FIXME)
+My solutions total 50–60 lines of Impcore. **FIXME**

 ## Expectations for your solutions